kamaal505/synthetic_math_prompts_agent/docs/overview.md

 #### [`system_messages.py`](system_messages.py)

 **Primary Purpose:**
-Defines system prompt templates (as multi-line strings) for use with LLMs in various roles: problem engineering, hint generation, and answer checking.
+Defines system prompt templates (as multi-line strings) for use with LLMs in various roles: datapoint (problem, final answer and hints json) engineering and datapoint validation.

 **Key Functions/Classes:**

 - No functions or classes; contains string constants:
-  - `ENGINEER_MESSAGE`: Instructions for generating challenging, well-formed math problems and hints.
+  - `ENGINEER_MESSAGE`: Instructions for generating challenging, well-formed math problems and corresponding answers and hints.
-  - `HINT_ONLY_MESSAGE`: Instructions for generating only hints for a given problem and answer.
   - `CHECKER_MESSAGE`: Instructions for validating the logical soundness of answers and hints.

 **Interactions:**